 The MPH at MSU offers a dual enrollment option to students already admitted to an MSU graduate or professional degree program.
 Dual enrollment allows MPH students to share up to nine approved credits between their two degree programs.
 Please visit our Dual Enrollment page for more information.

-MSU's MPH program offers competetive tuition rates and we do not charge a higher tuition rate based on residency.
+MSU's MPH program offers competitive tuition rates and we do not charge a higher tuition rate based on residency.
 Please visit our Tuition and Financial Aid page for more information.

 The Public Health in Ghana: Methods for Community Practice course allows students to combine classroom lectures with a five-week study abroad field experience.
 Students have the option to take this course as an elective or use it as their practicum experience.
 Please visit our International Opportunities page for more information.

 - Established in 2008 in Michigan State University's (MSU) College of Human Medicine.

 - Provides students with opportunities for coursework, research, and outreach.

 - Key feature of the program is emphasis on applied knowledge and community egagement.

 - Students obtain knowledge, skills, and abilities to successfully perform as public health professionals domestically and abroad.